East Midlands Regional League

 The East Midlands Regional League was a football league in the East Midlands region of England between 1967 and 1985.
 The league was formed in 1967, taking all but four of the clubs from the Premier Division of the Central Alliance.
-In 1985 it merged with the Central Alliance to form the Midlands Regional Alliance.
+In 1985 it merged with the Central Alliance to form the Midlands Regional Alliance which is now part of the Central Midlands Alliance League.